 11. Cheer on Orlando City SC or Orlando Magic!

-If you’re a sports fan, spend a few hours cheering on one of Orlando’s professional sports teams!
+If you’re a sports fan, spend a few hours cheering on one of Orlando’s professional sports teams as one of the things to do in Orlando besides theme parks!
 Orlando is home to both Orlando City SC (MLS) and Orlando Magic (NBA) and between the two there is always a game to enjoy!
 You can view Orlando City SC’s schedule here and Orlando Magic’s schedule here!

 12. Visit a brewery